liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/07-converting-legacy-applications-to-modules.markdown

 Liferay's standard application structure; you have the freedom to structure your application's modules however you wish.

+A module in Liferay is very similar to a standard Java application with some additional metadata and annotations.
+The annotations replace the need for XML file descriptors in the application and are easier to manage since everything is in one place.

-The options you have for upgrading your application to Liferay 7.0 is discussed briefly in the
+The options you have for upgrading your application to Liferay 7.0 are discussed briefly in the
 [Migrating Legacy Applications to New Plugins SDK](/develop/tutorials/-/knowledge_base/7-0/migrating-legacy-applications-to-new-plugins-sdk) tutorial.
 Because Liferay 7.0 maintains backwards compatibility, you have the